 You can travel from Pursat to Battambang by train, bus or minivan.
 The fastest form of public transport from Pursat to Battambang is to travel by minivan.

 - Please Note: A new timetable is now in operation.

 |Pursat||Battambang||Days in Service|

-There are 4 daily minivan services from Pursat to Battambang to which you can book online.
+There are currently 8 services a day from Pursat to Battambang available to book online.

-- VIP Minibus: 12 seat minivan with TV and WiFi.
+- VIP Minibus: Saly Express uses a 12 seat minivan with TV and WiFi on this route.